monesidn/load-n-cache/README.md

 # Load 'n' Cache
-* Read it like "Rock 'n' roll" or "Lock 'n' load" *
+*Read it like "Rock 'n' roll" or "Lock 'n' load"*

 This is a simple library that i initially wrote while working on a large AngularJS application to make it easier to perform an async resource load and cache the result.
 It started as a simple aid to store user informations for 10 minutes but then it become a corner stone of the project.

 Being this useful i thought it was a pity not to make it public and available for modern javascript frameworks.
 Enough said,I decided to rewrite it from scratch and make it freely available.

 ## The problem
 As any other library this one solves a common problem, load a resource, the result of a REST service for instance, and make it available for subsequent calls without calling the service again or impacting calling code.
-Check the following code as an example of what NOT TO DO.
+Check the following code as an example of what **NOT TO DO**.

 ```javascript
 var user;